e8johan/mattemonster/README.md

 # The Matte Monster

-*Made available under the 3-Clause BSD License
+*Made available under the 3-Clause BSD License<br />
 Copyright 2019 (C) Johan Thelin*

 Matte Monster is a maths app for first graders.
 Currently it includes the following exercises: